Conference Presentation Abstracts (and Slides)

-Workshops (1/2 or full day)
+Workshops (Half, Full, or Two day)

 90 Minute Sessions

 I designed the presentations listed below for a particular duration.
 Presentations are not fractal: I cannot arbitrarily shortened or lengthened them.
 I may be able to produce a different duration version, but please ask before assuming.